NorfairKing/smos/smos-docs-site/pages/features.markdown

 Smos intends to deprecate Emacs org mode by being more robust, more customisable, by providing a better and more tool-friendly file format and by using a more sane configuration language.

+## A replacement for taskwarrior

+The machine-interaction capabilities of [taskwarrior](https://taskwarrior.org) are great, and have inspired smos greatly.
+See also [TaskLite](https://tasklite.org/) for a more taskwarrior-like alternative for Smos.